Pier 99

 Hell.
 Yes.

-You could see the sandbar from the docks if the river was very low.
-It was a pale strip of sand right in the middle of the shipping channel, half a mile away.
-Charlie had explained it once when I’d asked about it.
-“That’s a sandbar, not an island,” he’d said.
+You could see the sandbar from the docks if the river was low.
+A pale strip of sand right in the middle of the shipping channel, half a mile away.
+Charlie explained it once.
+“That’s a sandbar, not an island,” he said.
 “The tide comes in from the ocean and the river rises.
 When it goes out, the river drops.
-That’s why sometimes you can see it and sometimes you can’t.”
-I’d nodded.
-I thought it was neat that land could appear and disappear.
+That’s why sometimes you see it and sometimes you don’t.”
+I nodded with fascination.

 He pulled up to the dock.
 I stepped in, careful not to tip it over.

-The engine coughed back to life with a wisp of blue smoke and the sharp smell of two-stroke oil, like a chainsaw.
-We skipped across the water, slapping against the surface.
-The river felt enormous when you were on it.
+The engine coughed back to life with a wisp of blue smoke and the sharp smell of two-stroke oil.
+We skipped across the water, slapping the surface.
+The river felt enormous.

-I watched the green back-end of a big dry barge moving away from us and under the bridge.
-It pushed between the massive pylons which rose out of the water like concrete redwoods.
+I watched the green back-end of a big barge moving away from us and under the bridge.
+It pushed between the massive concrete supports.
 The barge shrank to a small rectangle.

 “Cool, right?”
 He grinned.
 “I gotta go, but I’ll be back in a bit.”